 - If total is less than $5,000, requisition goes to vendor for order fulfillment.
 If total is greater than $5,000, requisition is routed to Purchasing for approval, then to vendor for order fulfillment.

-- Consolidated Purchasing Workflow (PDF) – charts illustrating purchasing scenarios
+- Consolidated Purchasing Workflow (PDF) – charts illustrating various purchasing scenarios

-- Purchasing’s MarketPlace– information about and access to the MarketPlace, including procedure or large quantity purchases
+- MarketPlace – information about and access to the NC State MarketPlace e-procurement system, including procedure for large quantity purchases

 - IT Purchases Governance process